bigblackcoder/heirloom-ai-latest-version/docs/SECURITY.md

 - Check all files for common credential patterns
 - Report any potential credentials found
 - Look for specific patterns identified in security scans
+- Scan SVG and image files for embedded credential patterns
+- Decode and analyze base64-encoded content for sensitive information

+### Enhanced SVG and Image Scanning

+The updated scanning script now specifically checks for:
+- SVG files with embedded base64 image data
+- The specific pattern identified in the security scan (`image0_1097_3250`)
+- Attempts to decode base64 content to find hidden credentials
+- AWS credential patterns within image and binary files

 ## Rotating Credentials